oroinc/documentation/backend/entities/acls.rst

 #. :ref:`Create access control lists for all available actions <coobook-entities-acl-create>`.

-#. :ref:`Add access checks<coobook-entities-acl-check>` to where your entities are displayed or
+#. :ref:`Add access checks<coobook-entities-acl-check>` to where your entities are displayed or manipulated.
-   manipulated.

 .. _coobook-entities-acl-enable:

 Activating ACL Checks on your Entities
 --------------------------------------

-In order to have your entity available in the admin UI to be able to assign permissions to your users you have to enable ACLs for these entities using the ``@Config`` annotation:
+To have your entity available in the admin UI to be able to assign permissions to your users, you have to enable ACLs for these entities using the ``@Config`` annotation:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Entity/Task.php